If you are interested in learning more about how to establish a fund and you would like to discuss the process, please contact us at (320) 253-4380.

-The Foundation holds over 500 component funds that have been established by individuals and organizations.
-Donors to the Foundation use a variety of assets - from appreciated stock to real estate to cash - to make gifts.
+CommunityGiving holds over 650 component funds that have been established by individuals and organizations.
+Donors to CommunityGiving and it's partners use a variety of assets - from appreciated stock to real estate to cash - to make gifts.
 They may give to any of the existing specialty funds or create their own named fund.

-There are nearly as many different funds at the Foundation as there are donors, since each fund may be customized to meet a particular charitable goal.
+There are nearly as many different funds at CommunityGiving as there are donors, since each fund may be customized to meet a particular charitable goal.
 Donors may choose from the following general types of funds when making a gift the Foundation:

 A donor may establish a scholarship fund to honor a loved one or simply as a way to assist young people with their education.

 The unrestricted fund is one of the most flexible ways to give, since it may be used for any purpose approved by the CommunityGiving's Board of Directors.
 This fund allows the CommunityGiving and it's partners to identify community needs and award grants designed to address those needs.